openshift/os/docs/development-rhcos.md

   $ cd rhcos-4.11
   ```

-- Make sure that you have setup the internal Red Hat root certificate on your
+- Make sure that you have setup the latest internal Red Hat root certificates
-  host system.
+  on your host system.
 See the internal documentation.

+- Make sure that you have the latest `cosa` alias from the
-Ask COSA to use those
+  [documentation][cosa-alias].
+Then ask COSA to use those certificates:
-  certificates:
   ```
   $ export COREOS_ASSEMBLER_ADD_CERTS='y'
   ```